Johnny Depp testifies for a second time: 'No matter what happens, I did get here and I did tell the truth' - KESQ

 By Sonia Moghe, CNN

-Johnny Depp took the stand to refute testimony previously given by witnesses including Amber Heard, testifying that his ex-wife hit him on multiple occasions and that her accusations of violence against him are “heinous.”
+Johnny Depp once again took the stand in a Fairfax, Virginia, courthouse to refute testimony previously given by witnesses including Amber Heard, testifying that his ex-wife hit him on multiple occasions and that her accusations of violence against him are “heinous.”

-Heard previously testified that it was Depp who hit her, and any time she used force, it was in reaction to him.
+Heard previously testified that Depp hit her, and any time she used force, it was in reaction to him.
 Depp on Wednesday said Heard’s accusations of physical and sexual violence had “gotten out of control.”

 “I have never in my life committed sexual battery, physical abuse.
 All these outlandish, outrageous stories of me committing these things and living with it for six years and waiting to be able to bring the truth out,” Depp testified.
 “So this is not easy for any of us.
 I know that.
 No matter what happens, I did get here and I did tell the truth.
 And I have spoken up for what I’ve been carrying on my back reluctantly for six years.”